UPDATED 12 July, 2026

 Park Field Cottage, Langford Budville, Wellington, Somerset TA21 0QU

 The Friends meet regularly throughout the summer to enjoy illustrated talks, outings and social events as well as working on specific projects.
-Members receive a regular newsletter.
+Members receive regular newsletters.
 During the winter talks are held on-line via “Zoom”

 Programme – 2025/26